• Free shipping on all orders

 Learn more »

-If you are the proud owner of a brand-new canine family, you will be wanting to make sure you are staying on top of everything your dog and her pups need.
+If you are the proud owner of a brand-new canine family, you will want to make sure you are staying on top of everything your dog and her pups need.
 Part of this is knowing what to expect before, during, and after whelping (giving birth), which includes being familiar with what is and isn’t normal.

 It is quite normal for your dog to have some bleeding after birth, and this can last for up to 7 days.
 However, a lot of bleeding is a worrying sign, as are certain other types of postpartum discharge.